Nazulka/WD-Buzzwords/TESTING.md

 ### Performance Testing
 Performance testing was carried out using Lighthouse in Chrome Developer Tools.
-It has shown excellent performance and accessibility results for desktop devices.
+The tests had shown an excellent performance and accessibility results for desktop devices.
+Steps taken to improve performance for the mobile devices following the initial tests:
+* Added ```aria-label="search``` attribute to a search button.
+* Used darker background-color for the navbar to improve legibility and increase contrast with the text.

 ### Browser Compatibility Testing